Laforeta/KanColleCacher/README.md

 Version Support
 -----------------------
 * The latest test release is v2.1.0
-* Tested to be fuly compatible with v3.3 through to v3.6 of the main KCV branch, as well as yuyuvn's KCV v3.7 build r544.
+* Tested to be fully compatible with v3.3 through to v3.6 of the main KCV branch, as well as yuyuvn's KCV v3.7 build r544.
-* It does NOT appear to function properly with pre-3.0 versions of KancolleViewer, avoid this plugin if you are still on an older version of KCV.
 * Compatibility with future versions of KancolleViewer is not guaranteed as the underlying code base may change.